jumpinjackie/forge-e33-mod/design/BLACK.md

  - In the game, Painted Renoir is the primary antagnoist until his boss battle near the end of Act 2.
  - Vanish ability is an edict instead of exile just to balance things out.
 Not everything can be an exile ability even though it makes the most thematic sense.
+ - 19/11/2025: Removed edict triggered ability and replaced it with Fear.

 ## Piercing Strike